timj-wood/wildcat_models/README.md

 | `basic` | `wildcat_domestic` | 11 |
 | `growth` | `wildcat_domestic_growth` | 13 |

-All three are isolation-with-migration models: one ancestral population splits into a *silvestris* branch and a *lybica* branch, and the two exchange migrants after the split.
-They differ in what happens to population size on each branch, and in whether migration runs the whole way.
+All three models involve the ancestral population splitting into a *silvestris* branch and a *lybica* branch, where the two exchange migrants after the split.
+Model differences lie in what occurs to the population sizes, after the split, and the timings of migration between the two populations.

 `basic` works as follows: